 Civil servants in South Africa will go on strike for a pay raise

-The Public Servants’ Association, the largest politically non-affiliated trade union for public servants in South Africa, called for its first strike in the public service since July 2010.
+The Public Servants’ Association, the largest politically non-affiliated trade union for public servants in South Africa, called for its first strike in public service since July 2010.
 PSA said they failed to find an agreement with the government on pay raises.
 According to the trade union, the government proposed a 3 percent salary adjustment, which didn’t meet expectations while South Africa’s annual inflation rate in September was at 7.5 percent.